 The Master of Science in Human-Canine Life Sciences degree program and class schedule is specifically designed to allow students to participate in classes with minimal disruption to their employment and home life.

-The mission of the Master of Science in Human-Canine Life Science degree program is to advance the competencies and expand the vision of post-baccalaureate canine professionals and enthusiasts with the expectation that as graduates they will further evolve and develop canine business and assistance dog roles, enjoy expanded job opportunities and mentor the relationship between humans and canines.
+The mission of the Master of Science in Human-Canine Life Sciences degree program is to advance the competencies and expand the vision of post-baccalaureate canine professionals and enthusiasts with the expectation that, as graduates, they will further evolve and develop human and canine businesses, enjoy expanded job opportunities, and mentor the relationship between humans, canines, and each other.

 The program is designed to fuel students' thirst for more development in the theoretical and applied studies of human-canine relationships, expand their awareness of issues and concepts, enhance problem-solving abilities, and promote appreciation for the subject matter from a more knowledgeable context.
 The program focuses on the dog's usage and abilities to assist humans in differing capacities with the expectation that graduates will further evolve and develop this field.
 Students also study the human-dog relationship from legal, historical, and developmental points of view.

 Visionary, futuristic, discovery-based canine scholarship is juxtaposed against cutting-edge science-based academic educational offerings preparing the student to help shepherd in the dog's future as they develop critical thinking skills, moral and ethical awareness, managerial competence, an international perspective and a momentum that will inspire them to contribute to the next rung in the human-canine evolutionary ladder.
 The unique relationship between human and dog has exploded into a billion dollar business.
 The partnership of individuals with disabilities and assistance dogs has grown into a worldwide phenomenon.
 Each requires the expertise, the leadership abilities, the decision-making and problem-solving skills of these graduates to help guide it.